 A speaker, published writer and lecturer in Biblical Studies and the African Presence in the Bible, Beverly holds the Bachelor of Arts Degree in Urban Studies from Mount Holyoke College in South Hadley, Massachusetts; the Master of Public Administration Degree from Clark Atlanta University in Atlanta, Georgia and a Certificate of Achievement from the Institute of Financial Education in Chicago, Illinois.

-Dr. Mary Jo Odom Dull, Board of Directors
+Dr. Vilma Seeberg, Board of Directors